javadevjournal/javadevjournal/README.md

 ### Building the Project

-To build these maven based projects,run the following command:
+To build these mavens based projects,run the following command:
 `mvn clean install`